 “I’m fine,” Jophiel replied.
 There was no way that she would ever abandon her Elisabet here.
 Despite protocol, there was entirely too high of a chance that her sianame would be possessed by another Seosten, and that… that was something she couldn’t allow to happen.

-“What led to Charmiene’s death was Charmiene’s stupidity,” Jophiel informed him flatly while starting to follow.
+“What led to Charmeine’s death was Charmeine’s stupidity,” Jophiel informed him flatly while starting to follow.
 “She died because she had to show off, and gave the humans time to get in a lucky shot.
 She indulged herself, and paid for her arrogance.
 And those are the same Seraph who try to end our work with the humans every time someone sneezes funny.”

 “Still,” Chayyiel finally spoke as she took up the rear, walking behind Jophiel and Metatron, “we must provide answers to them.
-Answers that will not offend Charmiene’s Choir, or their allies.”
+Answers that will not offend Charmeine’s Choir, or their allies.”

 Inwardly, Jophiel sighed.
 This is going to be incredibly long and boring.
 I don’t suppose you might want to take over again so I can take another nap?